“The bitterest tears shed over graves are for words left unsaid and deeds left undone.” Harriet Beecher Stowe

 I decided to opt for comfort today.
-What’s more comforting than a bowl of spaghetti, homemade sauce and grated parmasean cheese?
-This recipe for ragu bolognese will not disappoint but be patient: it takes 5-7 hours to cook.
+What’s more comforting than a bowl of spaghetti with homemade sauce and grated parmasan cheese?
+This recipe for ragu bolognese will not disappoint but please be patient: it takes 5-7 hours to cook.
 The flavors all come together like magic in the end.
 Like the way our lives come together over time.
 Like the way it takes time, lots of time, to have a good friend.

-I cried about Abby today.
-I still miss her.
-She was so extraordinary!
-Open, authentic, honest, flawed, creative, adventurous, witty, compassionate, daring, outrageous, loyal and so perfectly herself.
-I was so lucky to be loved by her and to love her for 35 years.
-We were deeply connected, yet comfortably separate.
-And by that I mean, free to be ourselves!
-It was a beautiful precious gift.
-I didn’t fully realize how rare it was, until after she was gone.
+I cried hard about Abby today.
+I still deeply miss her.
+She was so extraordinarily herself.
+I was so lucky to have known her and loved by her and to love her in return for 35 years.
+We were inexorably connected, yet comfortably separate.
+And by that I mean, completely free to be ourselves!
+Our connection was a beautiful precious priceless gift.
+I didn’t fully realize how truly rare it was and how much she really meant to me until after she was gone.

 1.Put the oil and butter in large cast iron pan.
-I used my Le Creuset.
-Add onion and soften about 7 minutes, but do not let the onion color.
+Add onion and soften about 7 minutes try to avoid darkening the onions.
 Then add carrots and cook for another 2-3 minutes.
 Stir.

-4. Add tomatoes and salt, stir well.
+3. Add tomatoes and salt, stir well.
 Lower heat to lowest setting, put on lid and let the sauce simmer for as long as you can.
-Per Luisa 7 hours would be wonderful, 5 is pretty good, but anything less than 3 and you are missing out.
-The longer is cooks the richer it gets.
+Per instructions, 7 hours is best, 5 is good, but nothing less than 3.
+The longer it cooks the richer it gets.